Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 In the quote ASK price will always be higher than the BID price.

-Another easy way to get the hang of the terms is to think yourself of visiting the forex market where banks and participants are ready to buy and sell currencies.
+Another easy way to get the hang of the terms is to think yourself of visiting the forex market where banks are ready to buy and sell currencies.

-You can buy 1 GBP at banks sell (ask) rate and sell 1 GBP at banks buy (bid) rate.
+You can buy 1 GBP at the bank sell (ask) rate and sell 1 GBP at the bank buy (bid) rate.

 #3.
 Spread and Pip